curityio/oauth-mobile-web-sso/README.md

 ## Run the Code Example

-The following components are used, from a mobile emulator or device.\
+The following components are called, from a mobile emulator or device.\
-The SPA and OAuth agent are hosted on the same domain behind a Docker based reverse proxy.\
+The SPA and OAuth agent are hosted on the same domain, behind a Docker based reverse proxy.\
-This ensures that the HTTP-only cookies issued by the SPA are first-party:
+This ensures that the HTTP-only cookies issued to the SPA are first-party:

 ![Components](./doc/components.jpg)